HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Problem Definition

 \section{Problem Definition}

-For Video-Text Retrieval task, we are given $M$ videos $V=\{V_i\}_{i=0}^{M-1}$ and $N$ captions $T=\{T_i\}_{i=0}^{N-1}$.
+For the video-text retrieval task, we are given $M$ videos $V=\{V_i\}_{i=0}^{M-1}$ and $N$ captions $T=\{T_i\}_{i=0}^{N-1}$.
 Each video has several kinds of expert embeddings to represent videos in multiple views, e.g., motion, appearance and audio.
 Each caption is represented by the natural language in English.
-Formally, the target of our methods for video-text retrieval is to obtain two \textit{query encoders} $f$: $V \rightarrow \textbf{Z}=\{Z_i\}_{i=1}^l$ and $g$: $T \rightarrow \textbf{Z}=\{Z_i\}_{i=1}^l$ jointly, where $V$ and $T$ are video and text domains respectively, and $\textbf{Z}$ consists of $l$ common embedding spaces.
-In the common embedding spaces, cross-modal instances are represented by a series of compact embeddings.
-Meanwhile, the distance among similar cross-modal instances are smaller than that of among dissimilar cross-modal instances in the common embedding spaces.
+Formally, the target of our methods for video-text retrieval is to obtain two \textit{query encoders} $f$: $V \rightarrow \textbf{Z}=\{Z_i\}_{i=1}^L$ and $g$: $T \rightarrow \textbf{Z}=\{Z_i\}_{i=1}^L$ jointly, where $f$ and $g$ are for video and text domains respectively, and $\textbf{Z}$ consists of $L$ common embedding spaces.
+In the common embedding spaces, cross-modal samples are represented by a series of compact embeddings.
+Meanwhile, the distance among similar cross-modal samples are smaller than that of among dissimilar cross-modal samples in the common embedding spaces.
 The constraint can be formulated as follows:

-where $d(\cdot, \cdot)$ is a distance measurement.
-The overall similarity between two cross-modal instances is decided by hierarchical contrastive matching results.
+where $d(\cdot, \cdot)$ is the distance measurement.
+The overall similarity between two cross-modal samples is decided by hierarchical contrastive matching results.